Multi-Level Marketing Companies - Proceed with Caution

 The good news is, Beauty Counter isn't hiding anything.
 They are upfront with ingredient disclosure, their reasoning and admit they don't know everything.

-While these are good/not-so-bad things about this particular MLM brand, their reps act like any other pushy sales marketer.
+While these are good/not-so-bad things about this particular MLM brand, the emails I've received from Beauty Counter reps have been rather pushy.
 The brand states they are "non-toxic" but really, what does that mean?
-When I questioned one rep about their use of the ingredients listed above, they stated there are no health risks associated with them.
+When I asked a rep about their use of the ingredients listed above, they stated there are no health risks associated with them.
 Those specific ingredients may be of moderate concern, but with a product you are using daily on your skin, absorbing into your blood stream, it deserves some attention.
 Everyone's bodies are different and people like me are ultra sensitive to even the smallest amounts of toxins or synthetic ingredients.

-Additionally, the reps seem to insist Beauty Counter is NOT an MLM company, but a "Tiered Affiliate" system (sounds like a fancy way of saying MLM).
+Additionally, the reps seem to insist Beauty Counter is NOT an MLM company, but a "Tiered Affiliate" system, which is, well, multi level.